AriFordsham/GHCWiki/records/overloaded-record-fields/design.md

 ```

 An instance of `Accessor p r n t` means that `p` may contain a getter and setter for the field `n` of type `t` in record type `r`.
-In particular, we can give an instance for functions that ignores the setter completely:
+In particular, we can give the following instance for function arrow, that ignores the setter completely:

 ```wiki
 instance Has r n t => Accessor (->) r n t where